-Think back to the lab activities, Watershed Walk and Beneath the Surface and your own life experience.
+Think back to the lab investigations, Watershed Walk and Beneath the Surface and your own life experience.

-- 1. What conditions would you expect to find in a "healthy" aquatic ecosystem?
-Student answers will vary and may include reference to abiotic factors they have been observing in their model ecosystem such as a neutral pH, adequate dissolved oxygen, low temperature, and low conductivity. - 2.
+- 1. What conditions would you expect to find in a "healthy" aquatic ecosystem? - 2.
 What conditions would you expect to find in an "unhealthy" aquatic ecosystem?
-Student answers will vary and may include reference to abiotic factors they have observed on their Watershed Walk such as trash, sediment and pollutants such as oil or fertilizer.